MLOpsGroup23/MLOps-Project/reports/README.md

 <h4>Data Drifting</h4>

-To monitor how our data changes and what model predictions the model makes on the data compared to the reference distribution the model was trained on.
+To monitor how our data changes and what the model predicts compared to the reference distribution, i.e. what the model was trained on, we combine tools from Evidently with a Firestore DB.
-As earlier explained we save the predictions made by the model to Firestore and then we can use [Evidently AI](https://www.evidentlyai.com/) to create a report, i.e. we compare our distribution of the data in the Cloud Store Bucket to the predictions saved in Firestore.
+As explained earlier, when our predict endpoint is invoked, we save the model's predictions to Firestore.
+We can then use [Evidently AI](https://www.evidentlyai.com/) to create a report, i.e. we compare our distribution of the data in the Google Cloud Bucket to the predictions saved in Firestore.

-So far we only look at the label distribution.
-For future development we would save the images uploaded by the end user in a Bucket and point to them from Firebase.
+At this point, we only look at the label distribution.
+For future development we would save the images uploaded by the end user in a Bucket and point to them from Firebase (i.e. image URL).
 Then we could compare different image statistics between the uploaded images and the reference data.
 We could use the [ImageStat](https://pillow.readthedocs.io/en/stable/reference/ImageStat.html) module to calculate some basic statistics.

-The monitoring dashboard can be found on: https://g23-server-3is7zysmoq-ew.a.run.app/monitoring.
+The monitoring dashboard can be found at: https://g23-server-3is7zysmoq-ew.a.run.app/monitoring.

 Below is a screenshot of the Evidently report generated: